 Micah Sallus ’20 is a psychology major.
 While participating in the Pitzer in Nepal program, Sallus learned that suicide is a massive problem in Nepal.
 With a strong background in mental health issues, Sallus proposed to develop a major conference in Nepal where medical professionals, NGOs staff and patients struggling with suicide could come together to communicate ways of addressing this major problem.

 Julian Cohen ’21, a biophysics major, is the recipient of a New Harvest Seed Grant to conduct his own bio-engineering research project on cultured meat at Tufts University during summer of 2020.
 New Harvest is a non-profit organization dedicated to enabling and funding scientific and technological advances in cellular agriculture, particularly in academia.
 Julian’s project is an attempt to use tissue engineering techniques to create cultured beef, otherwise known as “lab grown” beef.
 In the future, he hopes to pursue a career centered around using cellular agriculture and synthetic biology to help transition food systems away from intensive animal agriculture and toward a more humane and sustainable method of food production.

 Project AHEAD (Asian American Health Education and Development)

-Isabelle Manson ’20, a studio art major/art history minor, has been awarded a TJ Watson Fellowship where she will create a series of documentary photographs that explore the global movement of people who are deciding to move “off-the-grid” and learn why people are deliberately foregoing modern-day conveniences, moving from cities and even other countries, to live off the land and back to nature.
+Izzy Manson ’20, a studio art major/art history minor, has been awarded a TJ Watson Fellowship where she will create a series of documentary photographs that explore the global movement of people who are deciding to move “off-the-grid” and learn why people are deliberately foregoing modern-day conveniences, moving from cities and even other countries, to live off the land and back to nature.
 Are their motivations political, environmental, financial or personal?
-She will be visiting countries such as Panama, Australia, Canada, Sweden and India from August 2020 through August 2021.
+The countries she will visit are: Panama, Australia, Canada, Sweden and Spain.